cloudfoundry-tutorials/cf-and-k8s/content/docs/when-should-i-use-cloud-foundry.md

 These options need not be mutually exclusive.
 Perhaps you might have many teams of agile app development teams using Cloud Foundry installed on a few large Kubernetes clusters, whilst folks with more unique requirements and greater infrastructure knowledge have their own Kubernetes clusters and access them without Cloud Foundry.

+## Tutorial Roadmap

 The rest of this tutorial takes a deeper look at how the two technologies are similar, differ, and ultimately compliment each other.
+Next, we look at the common cloud abstractions before looking at deploying applications.
+Lastly, we discuss options for running Cloud Foundry on or with Kubernetes.